-As a result of the COVID-19 crisis, over 70-year olds across the country have been asked to shield themselves from the Coronavirus in their homes.
-For many, this has resulted in new forms of food insecurity, and a real risk of hunger to those who are isolated and vulnerable.
+As a result of the COVID19 crisis, over 70s have been asked to take extra precautions when leaving their homes and many, with pre-existing health conditions, were instructed to isolate completely for a 12 week period.
+This has resulted in new forms of food insecurity, and a real risk of hunger to those who were already vulnerable or isolated.

 For older people who have been asked to shield at home, every outing poses an infection risk.
 Those without the safety net of family and friends to lean on face are new barriers to navigate as a result of lockdown which are unique to older generations, from financial struggles resulting from banks being harder to access, to difficulties in placing online food deliveries.

 Bristol Community Transport (BCT), a local organisation which supports over 1,500 older and vulnerable people with their minibus service, contacted FareShare South West at the start of lockdown as they knew they were well placed to support their vulnerable passengers.
 Together, we launched an emergency partnership that would mean the isolated older people they support would not fear going without food, while staying protected from infection.

 We were able to respond quickly, and within a week had set up a partnership to deliver food to BCT.
 Food was sourced from the food industry, and weekly orders picked and stored in our warehouse by our volunteers.
 BCT then collected the food each week, and their own volunteers packed individual food parcels to be delivered to the doorsteps of those passengers they know are in need each week.

 Since launching the partnership just a few weeks ago, FareShare South West has delivered over 8 tonnes of food to BCT.
 Thats enough for over 19,000 meals so far.
 Lily Geraghty, Service Delivery Manager at BCT says: